Chapter 1 Geographic Information

 R works on packages that are collections of functions and data.
 Packages are bits of code that extend R beyond the basic statistical functionality it was originally designed for.
 For spatial data, they enable R to process spatial data formats, carry out analysis tasks and create some of the maps that follow.
 Most packages are easily recognisable through a hexagon (hex) logo, or sticker.

-R pacakge hex sticker wall.
+R package hex sticker wall.
 Source: [Mitchell O'Hara-Wild arranging Hex stickers in R](https://www.mitchelloharawild.com/blog/hexwall/)

-Figure 1.9: R pacakge hex sticker wall.
+Figure 1.9: R package hex sticker wall.
 Source: Mitchell O’Hara-Wild arranging Hex stickers in R

 Bascially, without packages, R would be very limited.
 With packages, you can do virtually anything!
 One of the issues you will come across is that packages are being continually developed and updated and unless you keep your version of R updated and your packages updated, there may be some functions and options not available to you.
 This can be a problem, particularly with University installations which (at best) may only get updated once a year.
 Therefore, apologies in advance if things don’t work as intended, but there is often a work around.